Computer Hope

 7. Click the Add button after you have finished typing your text.

-Following the above steps will only allow you to enter a simple single word or a phrase with a few words.
-What if you wanted an AutoText to have multiple lines of text, different types of formatting, etc.?
+Following the steps above only let you enter a simple single word or a phrase with a few words.
+What if you want an AutoText to have multiple lines of text, different formatting, etc.?

-To create an AutoText with multiple lines of text and have it appear exactly how you have typed it in Microsoft Word, follow the below steps.
+To create an AutoText with multiple lines of text and have it appear exactly how you typed it in Microsoft Word, follow the steps below.

 1. Open Microsoft Word.